xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 1. Using a new tab or instance of your browser navigate to the Azure Management portal, <http://portal.azure.com>.

-2. Open the **ServerlessArchitecture** resource group, then select the Event Grid Topic.
+2. Open the **ServerlessArchitecture** resource group, then select your Event Grid Topic.

 3. At the bottom of the **Overview** blade, you will see both Event Grid subscriptions created from the functions.
 Select **saveplatedatasub**.

     ![On the Event Grid Topic overview blade, select the saveplatedatasub Event Grid subscription.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image56.png)

-4. Click the **Properties** tabe, then uncheck **Subscribe to all event types**.
+4. Click the **Properties** tab, then uncheck **Subscribe to all event types**.

-5. Enter **savePlateData** into the event types field.
+5. Click **Add Event Type**, then enter **savePlateData** into the event types field.
 If you specified a different name in the SendToEventGrid class in the TollBooth solution, use that instead.

     ![Select Properties tab, uncheck Subscribe to all event types and set the event types to savePlateData.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image56.1.png)